AbhijeetKuhikar/Todo_ListApp/README.md

 open cmd

+- Create Frontend by the commands:-
 - npx create-expo-app@latest
 - create a project name as todoFrontend
 - hit "npm run reset-project "This will make the project empty and ready to build with scratch
+- also install axios in *todoFrontend* folder by command- "npm install axios" .
 - install ES7 React, redux extention in Vs Code to expand the functionality of the react Native
 - create or copy the code from todoListAPP/app/index.tsx in your todofrontend folder